If you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Flush Your Water Heater

-2. Turn off the water supply: Turn off the cold water supply by turning the inlet valve.
+2. Close the inlet: Shut off the cold water supply valve.

-3. Connect a garden hose: Connect a garden hose to the drain valve.
+3. Attach a hose: Connect your garden hose to the drain valve and route it to a safe drainage area.

 Top Tip